gellisun/Concentration_Game/README.md

 ```
 ## Key Takeaways

-This project thought me that I have to be patient with the learning process.
-If you asked me on the first two days if I was ever going to deliver something you would have had a negative feedback!
+This project taught me that I have to be patient with the learning process.
+If you asked me on the first two days if I was ever going to deliver something you would have had negative feedback!
-I found that starting from scratch takes a lot of thinking, planning ahead and having the ideas clear before starting to put everything together, without the wireframe and pseudocode I created as first step it would have been much harder for me.
+I found that starting from scratch takes a lot of thinking, planning ahead and having the ideas clear before starting to put everything together.
+Without the wireframe and pseudocode I created as the first step it would have been much harder for me.
-I did my best to get to the point where I could add more than only one feature to my MVP, but as expected on a first project I spent a lot of time figuring out why some of the code I was writing would work differently from the way I wanted or working on refactoring and make it DRY.
+I did my best to get to the point where I could add more than only one feature to my MVP, but as expected on a first project I spent a lot of time figuring out why some of the code I was writing would work differently from the way I wanted or working on refactoring it and make it DRY.
 Overall I am satisfied that I have a functioning game and I am really proud of overcoming all the challenges that I was put face to face with.

 ## Next Steps